BHP says focus now is on cost cutting as markets slide

 "It's just making sure we are building in resilience in our business to deal with what is essentially a difficult time.
 We are seeing downturns in commodity prices, European circumstances are hovering over us, and we need to make sure we are very measured in terms of our approach to cost control," he said.

-Rio's Melbourne headquarters employs around 240 staff while another 200 work from the suburb of Bundoora.
-Most of the downsizing would occur in the Melbourne office, Peever said.
+Rio's Melbourne CBD office employs around 240 staff while another 200 work from the suburb of Bundoora.
+Most of the downsizing would occur in the Melbourne city office, Peever said.

 Last month, Rio said it was cutting an unspecified number of jobs at its Clermont coal mine in Australia as it battles sliding thermal coal prices.